ErinaTheDummy/SwordToShield/SpellCompendium.md

 Duration: instantaneous
 Casting Time: 10 minutes
 Description:
-You perform a ritual of restoration on one creature, curing them of any disease, curse, or parasite.
+You perform a ritual of restoration on one creature, curing them of any disease, corruption, curse, or parasite, and restoring all of their sanity.

 ```